 But conventional powertrains also remain viable options in the years to come.
 As in-depth research indicates, diesel and gasoline engines have major optimization potential.
 The combustion engine itself may be converted to run on synthetic fuel produced using renewable energy (e-fuels), which would make it resource-conserving and CO2 neutral.

-Making emissions-free mobility a reality calls for multi-dimensional thinking.
+Making environmentally friendly mobility a reality calls for multi-dimensional thinking.
 For this reason, Bosch is exploring many avenues so as to get there as quickly as possible.